BillySap12/FSociety-Tool/README.md

 That should run the program.

+# Recommendation

+I recommend you to use Linux, in particular Kali Linux, but it should work fine on almost all other OSes.

 # Disclaimer

 As I mentioned above, this tool was made for educational purposes only and was not intended to cause any harm.
 Even if you do try to cause any harm, I am not liable for anything you do, as mentioned in the license.
 I hope that you will use it for ethical reasons.